VERIFY BEFORE RELYING

 Weak topic 2 60 min 20 to 30 questions plus explanation review

-Math 45 min Core formula families
+Math setup 45 min Core formula families

 Trap words 20 min EXCEPT, NOT, BEST, FIRST

-Stop point evening Light review only, then sleep
+Stop point Evening Light review only, then sleep

 Block Time Task